-The signs and symptoms of child abuse are not always obvious especially in cases of child sexual abuse.
+The signs and symptoms of child abuse are not always obvious, especially in cases of child sexual abuse.
 Often children have been threatened or confused by their abuser not to disclose the abuse.
 The guidelines listed below are general signs and symptoms and if you notice these in your child you should ask them if anything has happened.

 Inappropriate Sexual Behaviors

-A child may act out sexually.
+Children may act out sexually.
 They may show an unusual interest in other people's or animal's genitals, or masturbate excessively.
 They may try to express affection in an inappropriate way, such as fondling private parts.
 Teens may participate in risky sexual behavior and make inappropriate advances in public.

 Sleeping and Eating Problems